AbhishekKumar4/Data-Analytics/Machine Learning/Data PreProcessing/README.md

 ````
 import pandas as py
 dataset = py.read_csv('Customers.csv')
+# select all the rows and all columns except the last column
 X = dataset.iloc[ : , :-1].values

+# select all the rows data from 3rd column
 Y = dataset.iloc[ : , 3].values

 ````